 Action against climate change is urgent but we are not helpless, inform the kids of various solutions that are available to tackle climate change.
 Instead of giving a doomsday scenario, educate children about renewable energy, green hydrogen, food science, carbon sequestration, biofuels, etc.

 Share positive stories of the people and communities that are making the impact at the ground level.
-We have created few stories of the people and groups that are making an impact.
+We have created a few stories of the people and groups that are making an impact.

 Whenever going on a holiday, including a visit to a forest, mountain, beach, or agricultural farm, will help children become more conscious of our biodiversity and food production.